andrew-d/blog/content/post/password-cracking.md

 If there are any problems, check them out on Google - chances are, someone else has run into this already.
-Note that you need version 4.6 of GCC - the install checks for the version, and 4.7 will cause it to fail (this is especially true if you’re using 12.04 or 12.10).
+Note that you need version 4.6 of GCC - the install checks for the version, and 4.7 will cause it to fail (this is especially true if you're using 12.04 or 12.10).
 Also, you have to build the kernel module with the same version of GCC as the kernel was compiled with.

 Anyway, once the toolkit is compiled, we need to set up the environment so that